kchinzei/kch-rgbw-lib/docs/RGBWLED.md

 Set the color of `RGBWLED` to the given color `c`.
 If `c` is not inside the gamut, it is fit into the gamut using `xyFit2Gamut()`.

 If type of `c` is `'xyY'` or `'XYZ'`, the `Y` component of `c` is used as the new luminance.
 In other cases, it maintains the current luminance.
-However, depending on the new color to represent and its maximum luminance, the resulting luminance can be darker than input.
+Depending on the new color to represent and its maximum luminance, the resulting luminance can be darker than input.

 ##### setLuminanceAsync(Y: number): Promise\<number\>